 The Night Safari’s hours are shorter than the average theme park, so everyone arrives at opening time.
 The result is that ticket booth lines are usually long.
 I would highly encourage you to buy tickets in advance.

-You can also try Klook, a top-rated seller of discounted tickets and tours in Asia that is based in Singapore.
+You can try Klook, a top-rated seller of discounted tickets and tours in Asia that is based in Singapore.
 They usually have the lowest price for single park Night Safari tickets and offer the option to buy add-ons including meals and transportation.

 Night Safari’s Location